jonidelv/card-creator/README.md

 # card-creator
-Material Design cards generator by a data form
+Material Design cards generator by a data form.

+Card-creator dont use jQuery and the menus are only css.